Best Bonus Offers For Michigan Online Casinos 2021

 The 1980s brought casino gaming to Michigan.
 In 1984, Keweenaw Bay Indian tribe member Fred Dakota ran blackjack games from his two-car garage in a setup he called The Pines.
 Later that same summer the Bay Mills Indian Band started the first tribal-sanctioned casino on their land, the Kings Club Casino.

-Fast-forward to today, there are three commercially owned casinos in the Detroit area and 23 tribal casinos throughout the state.
-MI online gaming is poised to launch in early 2021.
+Fast-forward to today, and Michigan hosts three commercially-owned casinos in the Detroit area and 23 tribal casinos throughout the state.
+Michigan online gaming is poised to launch by the end of 2020.

 Key Dates in Michigan’s Gambling History